knoexus/swansea-M37-data-vis/cw2/data1_1.md

 Color mapping:

-We have selected Yellow - gray - blue palette as the basis the our color mapping.
+We have selected the Yellow - gray - blue palette as the basis the our color mapping.

 Body (insides): red, data values: ~[0; 250];
 Space around the bear: red, data values ~ [0; 250];